 ACS expects all students to practice the highest standards of honesty in their schoolwork.
 The value of academic integrity is far greater than any grade received for work.
 To do what is morally right, to speak the truth, and to display one's academic ability honestly define integrity.
 Cheating, in any form, contradicts the moral and spiritual values of ACS.
-Cheating includes, but is not limited to, the following: plagiarism, providing answers to another to use as his/her own, copying, revealing privileged information regarding quizzes or tests completed; unauthorized use of information on tests or quizzes.
+Cheating includes, but is not limited to, the following: plagiarism (including using Chat GPT or any other AI), providing answers to another to use as his/her own, copying, revealing privileged information regarding quizzes or tests completed; unauthorized use of information on tests or quizzes.